 MVP-MVP WHAT?
 MVP WHO?

 MVP being a buzzword – and internet being available to all, the problem is that everyone tries to give their own definition of it.
 Getting 100 beta users, having the minimum set of features for your product, building a mock-up are some of the many definitions that come up often.
-After thinking about it all collectively, we have come to a conclusion that it is in the best intention to think of MVP as a processor or an idea rather than a product.
+After thinking about it all collectively, we have come to the conclusion that it is in the best intention to think of MVP as a processor or an idea rather than a product.
 But, how do you build a product with minimum features?
 For that you need to know how to jot down what the minimum features are going to be, along with what problem exactly you are going to solve and what your product will represent.
 Basically, it is an experiment set repeated again and again combining factors of assumption, risks, and feedback until you arrive at the one.

-CB Insights reported that 42% startups fail because there was no market need.
+CB Insights reported that 42% of startups fail because there was no market need.
 What does this show us?
 All these startups told themselves that their product is going to be needed – that their product is going to solve a problem(s).
-MVP offers to check if your assumptions about the product is right without having to take a big leap of risk.
+MVP offers to check if your assumptions about the product are right without having to take a big leap of risk.

 EVERYONE LIKES IT BIG, BUT WHY START WITH AN MVP?

-Test, test more and test a lot more.
+Test, test more, and test a lot more.
 This is how building an MVP works.
-Before you dive into it, ask yourself this : Does your intended audience really have those problems your product offers to solve?
+Before you dive into it, ask yourself this: Does your intended audience really have those problems your product offers to solve?
 Testing your product is easier than testing your team.
-The right-fit may not be interested, and the interested may not be the right fit.
+The right-fit may not be interested, and the interest may not be the right fit.
 So, keep most of your focus on building your MVP, not your team!
 The idea of what your product should represent constantly changes along the way.
 The sooner you take feedback, the sooner you are progressing towards making it a market-fit.
 MVP is the way this is achieved with the least risk ever quoted.
 It is most likely that even your co-founders will fall into their places with your MVP in its place.
 A working MVP without a team is a big plus to attract your investors to invest in you.

 Now that you have an MVP all good and most importantly working, how do you go about building a team, finding your partners?
 What do you look for in them?
 Do you get a CT scan of their brains and check for grey matter mapping to find out if both of you think the same way?
 You can, but we happen to have something easier and more reliable.
 Keep reading!